AdityaSrivastavDS/Text-to-Speech-TTS-Interview-Q-A-System/Readme.md

 Each question is converted to an audio file using Google TTS and stored in ttt-dataset/audio/.

 ## Running the Project

+### Note: If you had cloned this project and wanted to use it then simply run gui_app.py file for GUI App else run Q&A_System.py else follow below steps.

 1. Generate the dataset:
 ```bash
 python data_generator.py